I See!

 Do I try to “put Jesus in a box,” attributing His power to only the things I can understand?

 Am I quick to trust and obey or do I ask too many questions?
 Why?
-How will that work?

 Do I pray AND ask for others’ help?

-One thought on ““I see!”
+One thought on “I See!

-Leave a Reply
+Leave a comment

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.